John Moe: Career

+After his education was completed, Moe was a traveling actor and director with Missoula Children's Theatre before moving to Seattle.
+There he acted in several fringe theater productions in the nineties and served as an understudy in productions at Seattle Repertory Theater.
+Eventually, his interest turned to writing and he wrote plays that were performed around Seattle.
+His musical, The Big Time, co-written with Chris Ballew of The Presidents of the United States of America, was performed at the Edinburgh Festival Fringe.
+In 1998, he was hired as a Senior Editor at Amazon.com.

-Moe was originally hired at KUOW in 2001 as a staff writer for Rewind, a national news and satire show hosted by Weekend America's Bill Radke.
-He was the host and producer of The Works, a weekly interview program from Seattle public radio station KUOW which focused on business and technology.
+Moe was hired at KUOW, Seattle's NPR station, in 2001 as a staff writer for Rewind, a national news and satire show hosted by Weekend America's Bill Radke.
+Moe was the host and producer of The Works, a weekly interview program which focused on business and technology.
 Moe also hosted The Power of Voice, a weekly listener call-in show on local and national issues.
-He had been working for two and a half years as a feature reporter and occasional host when he became the senior staff reporter and sometimes host with Weekend America.
+He had been working for two and a half years as a host and producer when he became the senior staff reporter and permanent fill-in host with Weekend America.

-Previously, Moe was a freelance reporter and later a senior reporter at American Public Media radio program Weekend America.
-On August 16, 2008 he became host to replace show founder Bill Radke and Radke's co-host Desiree Cooper, who became a senior correspondent for Weekend America.
+On August 16, 2008, he became host of the problem, replacing Bill Radke and Desiree Cooper, who became a senior correspondent for Weekend America.
 Moe developed and wrote the weekly segment "A Little Bit of Weather Everywhere", presenting unique events happening around the country, and the weather for the day at these events.
-Prior to joining Weekend America full-time as a senior writer in 2007, he worked for NPR affiliate station KUOW-FM in Seattle, Washington where he hosted and produced The Works, a weekly program dedicated to business and technology.

-He became the host of American Public Media's Future Tense on May 3, 2010.
+After the cancellation of Weekend America, Moe became the host of American Public Media's Future Tense on May 3, 2010.
 On Monday, September 20, 2010, Future Tense changed its name to Marketplace Tech Report as it became part of the Marketplace portfolio of programs.
 On September 10, 2012, Moe left Marketplace Tech Report to devote his full-time attention to hosting the radio variety show Wits.
 Wits was a stage and radio show performed in the Fitzgerald Theater.
 It began in 2010, and a podcast was created in 2012.
 The show consists of interviews, comedic sketches, musical performances, and a game show between the two guests, who have included George Takei, Maria Bamford, David Cross, and Neil Gaiman.

+When Wits ended, Moe turned his attention to creating and hosting podcasts.